SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 　　Basic Steps:

-1. Make the layer where target object locates editable, the "Erase" option will be available when a region object is selected.
+1. Select a object as the erasing object.
-2. On the "Object Operation" menu, selecting "Erase" in "Region Operation".
+2. Click "Object Operations" > "Object Editing" gallery > "Object Operation" > "Erase".
 3. Moving mouse into map window and selecting the target object to perform Erase operation, the switch of erasing sections can be achieved by pressing Ctrl.
 4. Multiple selected objects can be erased at the same time, then right-click to complete the operation.